-'This will be my last World Cup' - Messi
+Final will be my last World Cup game - Messi

 |Host nation: Qatar Dates: 20 November-18 December Coverage: Live on BBC TV, BBC iPlayer, BBC Radio 5 Live, BBC Sounds and the BBC Sport website and app.
 Day-by-day TV listings - Full coverage details

-Lionel Messi believes Sunday's final will be his last appearance for Argentina in a World Cup.
+Argentina captain Lionel Messi says Sunday's final will be the last World Cup game of his career.

-The Argentina forward scored his fifth goal of Qatar 2022 in Tuesday's 3-0 semi-final over Croatia and admitted afterwards he does not expect to appear in a sixth World Cup in four years time.
+The 35-year-old forward scored his fifth goal of Qatar 2022 and helped set up two others in Tuesday's 3-0 semi-final win over Croatia.

+Playing in his fifth World Cup, Messi has never won the game's biggest prize.

-He said: "I am obviously very happy for finishing my journey in World Cups in a final, to play the last game in a final.
-That is really very gratifying.
+"I am very happy for finishing my journey in World Cups in a final, to play the last game in a final.
+That is really very gratifying," he said.

 "Everything that I lived in this World Cup has been emotional, seeing how much it has been enjoyed in Argentina.